ElvisWang2010/WROFE-2025/README.md

 Picamera2 is a library used to interface with the Raspberry Pi's camera module.
 It allows the robot to capture real-time photos and videos, which are critical for analyzing the robot environment.
 It provides full control over resolution, frame rate, and pixel format to effectively work in tandem with OpenCV.

 ### OpenCV
 OpenCV (Open Source Computer Vision Library) is used to process camera frames, apply thresholding, and detect contours within specified regions of interests (ROIs).
-This data is used to determine the robots orientation and distance relative to walls and pillars to guide its movement throughout the course.
+This data is used to determine the robot's orientation and distance relative to walls and pillars to guide its movement throughout the course.

 ### Cv_bridge
 cv_bridge is a ROS 2 library that converts between ROS Image messages and OpenCV images, enabling image processing with OpenCV in ROS-based applications.